KCreate/leonardschuetz.ch/server/blog/aoc-2025/day1/article.md

 - [Back to the main article](../)
 - [Next day](../day2)

+> This article is part of of my series on implementing each Advent of Code 2025 challenge in my own
+> programming language Charly.

 Today's challenge involved determining the final dial position, given a series of turn descriptions.
 The second part had me modify the solution, to instead determine how many times the dial clicked past the `0` position.